slalom-consulting-ltd/terraform-guidelines/README.md

 -rwxrwxrwx    1 root     root           618 May 28 11:20 variables.tf
 ```

-There's a lot of files in here and some repitition that violates DRY principles, but with IAC, favour on being explict.
+There's a lot of files in here and some repetition that violates DRY principles, but with IAC, favour on being explict.
-Each template is directly runnable using the Terraform CLI no wrapper script required.
+Each template is directly runnable using the Terraform CLI with no wrapper script required.
 Use a generator like tf-scaffold to automate template creation <https://github.com/JamesWoolfenden/tf-scaffold>

 ## Modules